fjgo86/godot_voxel/doc/source/smooth_terrain.md

 Smooth terrains
 ===================

-It is possible to work with smooth-looking terrains, using signed distance fields and `VoxelMesherTransvoxel`.
+It is possible to work with smooth-looking terrains, using signed distance fields and `BiomeMesherTransvoxel`.

 Signed distance fields